 All Vocia devices are set, by default, to unity gain.
 This allows the system to start working, once the file is loaded, with minimal adjustments.

-- Select output voltage on the amplifiers to 70V or 100V as needed
+- Select the output voltage on the amplifiers to 70V or 100V as needed

-- Adjust amplifier output level as needed for each zone
+- Adjust the amplifier output level as needed for each zone

 - While at the amplifier's properties, go to "ELD Assignment" tab and assign PLD's if being used